 Since the very first week of the New York City lockdown, Ms. Poghosyan has launched a weekly livestream mini concert series on her Facebook page, with an entirely new program performed each week for a loyal world-wide following.
 These series have received coverage from Stephanie Simon of NY1, Rick Rowe of ABC, Katie Couric’s newsletter Wake-up Call, as well as in an article in the Pianist Magazine.

-Ms. Poghosyan has recently been signed by Navona Records of Parma Recordings to record her next album of works by Grieg, Coleridge Taylor, and Liszt.
+Ms. Poghosyan was recently signed by Navona Records of Parma Recordings and released her third album "Folk Themes", an album of works by Grieg, Coleridge Taylor, and Liszt, in early 2023.
 In 2022, she also launched a monthly virtual recital concert series on her Patreon titled “Musical Time Travels!”
 It will include 12 full solo programs from various historical periods in 12 months, with a global audience of patrons tuning in on Zoom.
 Select upcoming in-person performances include solo recitals at Carnegie Hall, Ehrbar Saal in VIenna and the Soraya Performing Arts Center in Northridge, California, as well as concerti performances with Wallingford Symphony and Evanston Symphony Orchestras.